-One of our UK clients recently started to trade with customers in France and as a result, asked us for advice on the VAT implications of this new venture.
-The intended business activities saw our client importing goods into France, and then delivering them to the customer’s depots, also in France.
+One of our UK clients recently started to trade with customers in France.
+They asked us for advice on the VAT implications of this new venture.
+The intended business activities saw our client importing goods into France.
+Then delivering them to the customer’s depots, also in France.

-We advised that a VAT registration wouldn’t be needed in France because of a domestic reverse charge applying when the goods were sold to the customer.
-However, the downside of this was that the import VAT could only be recovered via a refund directive claim, which would take some time to process and obtain compared to the relative ease of including it on a VAT return.
+We advised that a VAT registration wouldn’t be needed in France.
+This is because of a domestic reverse charge applying when the goods were sold to the customer.
+However, the downside of this was that the import VAT is only recoverable via a refund directive claim.
+This would take some time to process and obtain compared to the relative ease of including it on a VAT return.

 Optimising Supply Chains from a VAT Perspective

-To assist our client we worked with them to review other possible supply chain options which would maintain the existing costs and time for delivery but generate higher VAT
+We review other possible supply chain options for our client.
+This would maintain the existing costs and time for delivery but generate higher VAT

 efficiencies.
-To this the end, we obtained a VAT registration in Spain and the imports were re-directed to arrive there as well.
+To this the end, we obtained a VAT registration in Spain and redirecting the imports to arrive there as well.

-This slightly impacted on the logistics of delivering the goods but was more than offset by the fact that import VAT could be recovered on a regular basis via a Spanish VAT return whilst there was still no need to charge output tax.
+This slightly impacted on the logistics of delivering the goods.
+However this was more than offset by the fact that import VAT could be recovered on a regular basis via a Spanish VAT return whilst there was still no need to charge output tax.
 This was possible because of the different way that Spain applies some of its VAT rules compared to France.
-As a result of taking this advice our client was able to enjoy a more efficient VAT position compared to having just accepted the status quo.
+As a result, our client enjoyed a more efficient VAT position compared to accepting the status quo.